Subscribe

 Q1.
 Logo Churn: Are customers leaving?

-Sidebar: Calculating “rate”
+Sidebar: Calculating “churn rate”

-A typical rate is “customers lost per month,” which at its simplest is \(\frac{c}{s}\) where \(c\) is the number of customers who cancelled during that month and \(s\) is the number of customers at the start of the month.
-However this doesn’t properly handle customers who signed up but then cancelled within the month, therefore it’s better to include sign-ups inside the both using \(\frac{c}{s+n}\) where \(n\) is the number of new customers added during the month, or to ignore those in/out customers, tracking that quantity separately (because you probably want to do something about it!), and calculating \(c_s/s\) where \(c_s\) is number of customers who were present at the start of the month who cancelled within that month.
+A typical rate is “percent of customers lost per month,” which at its simplest is \(\frac{c}{s}\) where \(c\) is the number of customers who cancelled during that month and \(s\) is the number of customers at the start of the month.
+However this doesn’t handle customers who signed up but then cancelled within the month.
+Therefore, it’s better to either (a) include sign-ups using \(\frac{c}{s+n}\) where \(n\) is the number of new customers added during the month, or (b) ignore those in/out customers, tracking that quantity separately (because you probably want to do something different about it!), and calculating \(c_s/s\) where \(c_s\) is number of customers who were present at the start of the month who cancelled within that month.

 Dangerously high logo churn rates are: